 Information Sheet

-You are invited to participate in the research project soil lead immobilization magician——earthworms carrying engineered bacillus subtilis.
+You are invited to participate in the research project Soil lead immobilization magician——Earthworms carrying engineered bacillus subtilis.
 The research is

-being conducted by NAU-CHINA 2020, as part of the IGEM competition.
-IGEM is International Genetically Engineered Machine competition, which is held by MIT, has pushed the boundaries of synthetic biology by tackling everyday issues facing the world.
+conducted by NAU-CHINA 2020, as part of the International Genetically Engineered Machine (iGEM) competition.
+IGEM, held by MIT, has pushed the boundaries of synthetic biology by tackling everyday issues facing the world.

 The purpose of our study is to explore consumers’ opinions on heavy metal contamination of vegetables.
-The study will help us learn more about thoughts of consumers and further improve the impact of our project on the public.
+The study will help us learn more about thoughts of consumers and further improve the impact of our project on the public(可删).

-You will be asked of some questions about your understanding of soil heavy metal pollution, attitudes towards heavy metal vegetables and views on the use of synthetic biology to solve the problem of soil heavy metal pollution.
+You will be asked some questions about your understanding of soil heavy metal pollution, attitudes towards heavy metal vegetables, and views on the use of synthetic biology to solve the problem of soil heavy metal pollution.

-You participation in this project is entirely voluntary and you are free to withdraw at any time without any consequences.
-You can also refuse answering any question.
-In the event that you withdraw from the study, your data will be destroyed.
+Your participation in this project is entirely voluntary and you feel free to withdraw at any time without any consequences.
+You can also refuse to answer any question.
+In the event that you withdraw from the study, your data will be eliminated.

 To protect your privacy, you will be anonymized unless you request otherwise.
-All the information of interviews will be safety stored on password controlled website and will be destroyed 2 months after the competition.
+All the information of interviews will be safely stored on password controlled website and will be eliminated 2 months after the competition.
 Any identifying information will not be shared with anyone else.

-If you have any concerns or questions about this study, you may contact our team leader at email.
+If you have any concerns or questions about this study, you may contact our team via email.

+Email: